The attention merchants

 The harvesters of human attention

 What a week!
-I quit the news back in 2016 for a purely selfish reason— to protect my sanity.
-Alas, the news is everywhere and I can’t seem to escape it.
-One minute I was making dinner blissfuly, and the next minute I’m checking Instagram and the world is ending?
-That’s another thing about the Internet; cute cat videos and horrifying news co-exist only a scroll away from one another.
-That can’t be good for our psyche…
+I quit the news back in 2016 for a purely selfish reason: To protect my sanity.
+Alas, the news is everywhere and I cannot seem to escape it.
+One minute I was blissfuly making dinner and the next minute I’m checking Instagram and the world is ending?????
+That is another thing about the Internet: Cute cat videos and horrifying news co-exist only a scroll away from one another— it cannot be good for our psyche…

-Another short article on the attention economy.
-This week, it’s all about the attention merchants, the harvesters of human attention.
-Attention merchants sell access to people's minds for a price to advertisers.
-They create platforms — newspapers, radio, TV, websites, apps — that profit by selling the attention they capture in exchange for the “free” content they produce.
-It all started in 1830s with The New York Times.
+This week, it’s all about the attention merchants; the harvesters of human attention.
+Attention merchants sell access to people's minds to advertisers, for a fee.
+They create platforms— newspaper, radio, TV, websites, and apps— that profit by selling the attention they capture in exchange for the “free” content they produce.
+It all started back in 1830s with The New York Times.

-I’m on track with my #52booksin52weeks challenge and just finished The Authenticity Project, a novel by Clare Pooley.
-If you’re looking for a warm, witty, and charming tale about the rewards of revealing oneself, warts and all, check it out.
-Some things are worth our attention.
+I am on track with my #52booksin52weeks challenge and just finished The Authenticity Project, a novel by Clare Pooley.
+If you are looking for a warm, witty, and charming tale about the rewards of revealing oneself— warts and all— check it out!
+Some things, indeed, are worth our attention.

-It’s not often I find actually interesting content on YouTube anymore but I recently discovered D'Angelo Wallace’s channel and his social commentaries are golden.
-I picked instagram meme pages are running a black market for this week’s what I have watched.
-A 10-minute entertaining breakdown of insta-scam.
+It is not often I find actually interesting content on YouTube anymore but I recently discovered D'Angelo Wallace’s channel and his social commentaries are golden.
+I picked instagram meme pages are running a black market to share with you this week: A 10-minute entertaining breakdown of insta-scam.